 A higher frequency means more detailed display because the transducer sends out and receives more sonar waves.
 The best ones can attain up to 400 kHz or more.
 If you fish mostly on shallow water, high frequencies, such as 192 to 200 kHz are your best choice.
 If you venture into deep water, invest in fish finders with 50 kHz transducers frequencies because they work best.

 For deeper and faster readings, choose a fish finder with a high wattage unit.
 A fish finder with a low wattage reads slower which is better in shallow waters because a fish finder turns sonar waves from the transducer.
 Choose a fish finder that can handle more power as possible for reliable and accurate readings.
 Get depth readings (up to 400 ft) for every 100 watts (50 kHz power).

 8. Water Resistance

-Water resistance is a crucial factor when choosing a fish finder.
-Find out the JIS or IPX ratings which determine the level of water resistance of a unit.
+Water-resistance is a crucial factor when choosing a fish finder.
+Find out the JIS or IPX ratings that determine the level of water-resistance of a unit.
 A rating of 4 means that the unit is safe from water splashes (not for a kayak).
 A rating of 5 o r6 stands low to high pressure, while a rating of 7 submerges your device up to 10 ft for 30 minutes.
 For extended periods, a rating of 8 is the best, which makes a real difference.

 More: Deeper PRO Plus – GPS Portable Wireless Wi-Fi Fish Finder.